treban/pimatic-raspbee/README.md

 * 0.0.10 : add device type "Smart plug" for aqara devices fix for #19 & #22

 * 0.1.0 : New features and BUGFIX
 * BUGFIX #28 & #29
+* Update package dependencies
-  * Groups device now with ct and rgb #22
+  * **a new groups device**  with ct and rgb #22
-  * support for all sensor types #23
+  i have created a new color/rgb group device, so that groups are fully controllable
+  * **a new raspbeesystem device** which represents the deconz api
       * device and sensor discovery over pimatic #25
-  * backup over pimatic #26
+      * backup deconz api #26
+      * send device configuration to deconz
+  * **new RaspBeeMultiSensor device** which supports all sensor types
+  The new sensor device has been completely refactored and supports all sensor types now #23.
+  It also replaces all old sensor devices.
+However, these are still available for downward compatibility.
   * homekit support for hap plugin #30
-  * new RaspBeeMultiSensor device which supports all sensor types
-  * new raspbee system device
+  * **new action provider for dimming /  all actions with transition time option**
+  Example: **dim raspbee** Light to 75 **transition time 2s** and set color rgb LightRGB to #FF0000 **with transition time 10s**
+  * new predicate provide: **recieved from** Switch1 event "2001"

 ----------------------------
 ### Contributors